SelectSmart.com

 Before you decide

-by Lorie AndersonNote: bolding and italics on this web page were added by the author for emphasis.
+by Lorie AndersonNote: All bolding, enlarged fonts, italics, etc. on this web page were added by the author for emphasis.
 This page states and reflects the opinions and views of Lorie Anderson alone and not those of the hosting website, Selectsmart.com.
 Watch for updates to this site.

 QUICKFIND:

-Jump to ALL LINKS to critical commentaries, news articles, legal documents, websites, blogs, discussions, etc. that are listed below.
+Jump to ALL LINKS to critical commentaries, media reports, legal documents, websites, blogs, discussions, etc.

-Jump to LINKS to NEW COMMENTARIES and REVIEWS.
+Jump to LINKS to NEW ONLINE COMMENTARIES and REVIEWS.

 JUMP to LINKS to NEW THREADS on discussion boards and forums.